jbrooksuk/node-flux/README.md

 - Seeds can be passed through as final arguments in `match` and `replace`
 - Added `toString()` which will compile your pattern with modifiers
 - Added new tests
+- Added `getSegment`.
+When passed an integer will return that position in the pattern.
+Default is `0`.

 ## 0.1.0
 - Changed version to minor version 1 as the syntax is working and passes all examples used by the the [Flux.php](http://github.com/selvinortiz/flux)